 Site historique national de Paspébiac.
 Photo: Mathieu Dupuis

 Gaspesians have a well-earned reputation for being masters in the art of smoking salmon.
 Many restaurants on the peninsula serve smoked salmon as an appetizer or main dish, in salads or sandwiches, or on pasta or bagels.
 You can even have it for breakfast!
 Smoked salmon is also a great addition to your picnics or cookouts.

 Purchase smoked salmon in fish markets or directly from the smokehouse.
-For example, both Atkins et Frères (Mont-Louis and Percé) and Fumoir Cascapédia Smokehouse (Cascapédia–Saint-Jules) are open to the public.
+For example, both Atkins et Frères (Saint-Maxime-du-Mont-Louis) and Fumoir Cascapédia (Cascapédia–Saint-Jules) are open to the public.

 Although Atlantic salmon is no longer fished commercially in Gaspésie, you can try your hand at salmon fishing in the region’s 22 salmon rivers.
 The Matapédia Valley has long been known as one of the best places to catch this delicious pink-fleshed fish!

 By the way, fish chowder is a must while visiting the Gaspésie region!
 Whether you opt for a bourride, bouillabaisse or other fish soup, you must try this local specialty at least once!
 Savour it in a restaurant or in the location of your choice if you pick it up from a fish market take-out counter.

 Smoked Salmon of Monsieur Émile.
 Photo: Gaspésie Gourmande

 Savour the fresh fish and seafood of Gaspésie!